sartorileonardo/sartorileonardo/README.md

 - 👩🏻‍🚀 I like to travel by motorcycle;

-- 👩🏻‍ In my spare time I trained taekwondo and now I ride a bike and read books;
+- 👩🏻‍ In my spare time I ride a bike and read books;

-- 🌱 I’m currently learning Java, Spring-Boot and Angular;
+- 🌱 I’m currently learning Spring Boot, Micro Services and Clean Architecture;

 ### Where to find me: